+91 92 58 700 600 info@neodermatologist.com

 Introduction

 In this blog, let’s understand how these infections actually start and spread.
-We will explore ringworm symptoms, its common types, ringworm stages, and how it evolves on the skin.
+We will explore ringworm symptoms, its common types, ringworm stages pictures, and how it evolves on the skin.
 Let’s dive in!

 Ringworm disease, despite its misleading name, isn’t caused by a worm but by a group of fungi known as dermatophytes.
 This common skin infection, formally referred to as dermatophytosis, occurs when these fungi, which thrive on keratin - a protein found in skin, hair, and nails- invade the body.